-Join Christine Steele for an in-depth discussion in this video Discovering the flashback scene through visuals, part of Narrative Scene Editing with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Discovering the flashback scene through visuals, part of Premiere Pro: Narrative Scene Editing.

 In this movie we'll combine continuity and complexity editing to rough out a flashback scene.
 We'll work with visual cues given by the director and executed by the cinematographer to capitalize on in- camera effects and craft a natural- feeling step back in time.
 Take a look at my sequence.
 I have created a sequence of selects, and I grouped them by type, which helps me grasp my visual options.
 Let's watch these. (video playing) (Joseph's father: There you go, nice and slow.)
 (Joseph: How does it stick together, Dad?)
 (Joseph's father: The sand and the water?
 Well, that's chemistry stuff.)
 So, as you can see, I've groups of shots by type.